j-hagedorn/journals_of/content/journal/2020-05-31-notebook-firenze-2018-red.md

 to lure and bear away

 through cavernous gates
-conveying centuries of travellers
+conveying centuries of travelers
-into tunnels, lungs and dawns
+reborn to tunnels, lungs and dawns
-reborn

 here they paint houses with the sun's revelations:
 rust petal, blood-orange,